tiongjjyi/tp/docs/DeveloperGuide.md

 * Step 4.
 A check for duplicates in the current course is done.
 If there is a duplicate, a `CommandException` is thrown.
 * Step 5.
 The original student in the current course’s student list is replaced with `editedStudent`.

-### Edit a course
-A course’s course name can be edited by changing the `CourseName` field of a `Course` object.
-Given below is an example usage scenario and how the editing mechanism is carried out.
-As per the examples above, we will skip to where the `EditCourseCommand#execute()` method is called.

-* Step 1.
-The `EditCourseCommand` object’s `execute()` method is called.
-* Step 2.
-The index provided is checked to be within bounds of the course’s student list.
-If it is not, a `CommandException` is thrown.
-* Step 3.
-A new `Course` object, `editedCourse` is created with the edited course name.
-* Step 4.
-A check for duplicates in the model is done.
-If there is a duplicate, a `CommandException` is thrown.
-* Step 5.
-The original course is replaced with `editedCourse`.

 ### Add a Pending Question to a Student from a selected Course